mcdeoliveira/pyctrl/doc/tutorial.rst

     > Controller with 0 device(s), 2 signal(s), 1 source(s), 1 sink(s), and 0 filter(s)

-For more information we use the method :py:meth:`ctrl.info`.
+For more information we use the method :py:meth:`ctrl.Controller.info`.
 For example::

     print(hello.info('all'))